Table of Contents

 Genetic Factors

-Feelings of depression can also be a hereditary issue that is passed on from generation to generation.
-While it’s true that we all experience sadness and down times, for some, the feelings can become deep-seated and recurrent.
+Feelings of depression can also be a hereditary issue.
+While everyone experiences sadness and feels down sometimes, for some people, the feelings can become deep-seated and recurrent.
 If a teenage girl has close family members with depression or other mental illnesses, she may be predisposed to developing similar issues as she enters early adulthood.

 Past Trauma or Stressful Life Events

-Trauma or stressful life events such as the loss of a loved one or divorce can trigger depression in teenage girls.
+Trauma or stressful life events such as the loss of a loved one or a divorce can trigger depression in teenage girls.
 Emotional or physical abuse or neglect can also lead to depression.
-When these events happen, it’s important to seek professional help for the teenager so that she can receive proper depression counseling and therapy to help her cope with her feelings.
+When these events happen, it’s important to seek professional help for the teenager so she can receive proper depression counseling to help her cope with her feelings.

 Peer and Academic Pressures